Origin

 Identification Tips

 Soft, light colored, peeling bark.
 Leaves, fruit capsules, and flower form are very similar to the punktree's red-flowered relative the bottlebrush tree, M. viminalis (syn.
-Callistemon viminalis), which is a Category 2 FLEPPC invasive in south Florida.
+Callistemon viminalis), which is a Category 2 invasive in south Florida, according to the Florida Invasive Species Council (FISC).

 History